![]() |

 since she was free ranging.
 The funniest places I ever found her were in

-the bottom of one of my boots and sleeping in a t-shirt belonging to a
+the bottom of one of my boots, sleeping in a t-shirt belonging to a

 house guest who had left his clothes next to the couch when he retired

-the middle of cage cleaning and when I returned, she was gone.
-I put out
+the middle of cage cleaning and when I returned, I found that I had not

-look for her the next night, but alas, I went into labor and delivered
+look for her the next night, but then I went into labor and delivered

 my beautiful baby girl the next night.
 Two nights later I got home from